OpenCyphal/libcanard/dsdl_compiler/README.md

 #define GETSETREQ_NAME_MAX_SIZE 96 // max size needed for the dynamic arrays
-/* Reserve some memory for the dynamic arrays from the stack */ uint8_t buff[GETSETREQ_NAME_MAX_SIZE]; uint8_t *dyn_buf_ptr = buff;
+/* Reserve some memory for the dynamic arrays from the stack */ uint8_t buff[GETSETREQ_NAME_MAX_SIZE];
+uint8_t* dyn_buf_ptr = buff;

 /* Reserve struct */
 uavcan_protocol_param_GetSetRequest get_set_req;

-/* NOTE get_set_req struct will be cleared in Decode function first */ uavcan_protocol_param_GetSetRequestDecode(transfer,
+/* NOTE get_set_req struct will be cleared in the Decode function first */ uavcan_protocol_param_GetSetRequestDecode(transfer,
                                           (uint16_t)transfer->payload_len,
                                           &get_set_req,
                                           &dyn_buf_ptr);

-/* Now struct get_set_req "object" is ready to be used */
+/* Now the struct get_set_req "object" is ready to be used */
 ```

-*Dynamic Arrays* dyn_buf_ptr is a way to give allocated memory to *Decode function, to use that space to store dynamic arrays into it, and store the pointer to struct pointer.
+`dyn_buf_ptr` is a way to give allocated memory to the Decode function,
+to use that space to store dynamic arrays into it, and store the pointer to struct pointer.

-NOTE: There is no check whether dynamic memory allocation is big enough.
+NOTE: There is no check whether dynamic memory allocation is sufficient.

 ## License

-Released under MIT license, check LICENSE
+Released under the MIT license, check the file LICENSE.